pantheon-systems/documentation/source/content/certification/study-guide-cms/00-intro.md

 Left untouched, or left running on inertia, most every website decays over time unless a team intentionally changes it for the better.

 And "better" is a constantly moving target.
-(Remember in 2013ish when every fresh website needed huge images with a parallax scrolling effect.
+(Remember in 2013-ish when every fresh website needed huge images with a parallax scrolling effect.
 Yikes.
-Yesterday's "better" might be tomorrow's "worse."
+Yesterday's "better" might be tomorrow's "worse.")

 In this reality of constant change, the best any website, web team, or web platform can do is increase their velocity toward that ever-moving target of better.